jcgonzalez25/new_portfolio/src/content/projects/MusicInfo/index.md

 tech:
   - React
   - Bootstrap
-  - musiclyapi
+  - api
 show: 'true'
 ---

-Getting Music through musicly API for, getting general information for a certain application.
+Getting Music information through music data API. users can get general information for a specified song as well as other features.